Yelp/paasta/docs/source/deploy_groups.rst

 What if I don’t want to use deploy groups on my existing service?
 -----------------------------------------------------------------

 No changes are required -- your service should work as-is.
+Since the default deploy group for an instance is ``CLUSTER_NAME.INSTANCE_NAME``, all of your current configs will work with the new deploy group-aware tools.

 How to remove a specific instance from a deploy group
 -----------------------------------------------------